gleannyc/documentation/docs/docs/visualizing-data/Attributes-Tray.md

 1. From the right-hand drawer, select the `Model` tab, and click the eye icons to hide and show tiles.
 2. From top right of the `Attributes` tray, click the `+`, and click the eye icons to hide and show tiles.
-3. Click the title of a tile or the `⃛` next to the title and click the eye to hide the tile.
+3. Click the title of a tile or the three-dot icon next to the title and click the eye to hide the tile.

 ## Attribute Filters